MULTIMEDIA PROGRAM (Free)

 RESERVATION POLICY - Please read carefully

-Weekdays in April - June, and October, bus tours and other large groups are welcome to reserve any slot between 1:30 and 4:30 p.m.
-However, between 9:00 a.m. and 1:00 p.m. schools that have reserved the "Rebels, Redcoats and Homespun Heroes" ranger-guided education program take priority.
+Weekdays in April - June, and October and November, bus tours and other large groups are welcome to reserve any slot between 1:30 and 4:30 p.m. (or 3:30 if after November 2) However, between 9:00 a.m. and 1:00 p.m. schools that have reserved the "Rebels, Redcoats and Homespun Heroes" ranger-guided education program take priority.
 No other groups may reserve those times.
 Unscheduled groups of 15 people or more who arrive between the times of 9:00 a.m. - 1:00 p.m. will be seated as general public as space allows.

 NORTH BRIDGE RANGER PROGRAM